Taketoalan/LakeSnes-v1.1.4/README.md

 Usage and Controls
 -------------------------------------------------------------------
  The game supports snapshots.
 The joypad input history is also saved in the snapshot.
-It's thus possible to replay a playthrough in turbo mode to verify that the game behaves correctly.
+It's this possible to replay a playthrough in turbo mode to verify that the game behaves correctly.
 -------------------------------------------------------------------
  <table>